 The only exception is connected with a narrow particular case, when $i_1=\ldots=i_k\ne 0$ and $\psi_1(s),\ldots,\psi_k(s)\equiv \psi(s)$.
 This case allows the investigation with using of the Ito formula \cite{KlPl2}-\cite{Mi3}.

-Note that even for mentioned coincidence ($i_1=\ldots=i_k\ne 0$), but for different functions $\psi_1(s),\ldots,\psi_k(s)$ the mentioned difficulties persist, and relatively simple families of iterated Ito and Stratonovich stochastic integrals, which can be often met in the applications, can not be represented effectively in a finite form (for the mean-square approximation) using the system of standard Gaussian random variables.
+Note that even for the mentioned coincidence ($i_1=\ldots=i_k\ne 0$), but for different functions $\psi_1(s),\ldots,\psi_k(s)$ the mentioned difficulties persist, and relatively simple families of iterated Ito and Stratonovich stochastic integrals, which can be often met in the applications, cannot be represented effectively in a finite form (for the mean-square approximation) using the system of standard Gaussian random variables.

-Note that for a number of special types of Ito SDEs the problem of approximation of iterated stochastic integrals may be simplified but can not be solved.
-The equations with additive vector noise, with scalar additive or non-additive noise, with commutative noise, with a small parameter is related to such types of equations \cite{KlPl2}-\cite{Mi3}.
-For the mentioned types of equations, simplifications are connected with the fact that either some coefficient functions from stochastic analogues of Taylor formula identically equal to zero, or scalar and commutative noise has a strong effect, or due to presence of a small parameter we may neglect some members from the stochastic analogues of Taylor formula, which include difficult for approximation iterated stochastic integrals \cite{KlPl2}-\cite{Mi3}, \cite{Bruti}.
-In this article we consider Ito SDEs with multidimentional and non-additive noise.
+Note that for a number of special types of Ito SDEs the problem of approximation of iterated stochastic integrals can be simplified but cannot be solved.
+The equations with additive scalar noise, with additive vector noise, with non-additive scalar noise, with a small parameter are related to such types of equations \cite{KlPl2}-\cite{Mi3}.
+For the mentioned types of equations, simplifications are connected with the fact that either some coefficient functions from stochastic analogues of the Taylor formula identically equal to zero, or scalar noise has a strong effect, or due to the presence of a small parameter we may neglect some members from the stochastic analogues of the Taylor formula, which include difficult for approximation iterated stochastic integrals \cite{KlPl2}-\cite{Mi3}, \cite{Bruti}.
+In this article, we consider Ito SDEs with multidimensional, non-additive and non-commutative noise.

 Seems that iterated stochastic integrals may be approximated by multiple integral sums of different types \cite{Mi2}, \cite{Mi3}, \cite{xxxxa}.
-However, this approach implies partition of the interval of integration $[t, T]$ of iterated stochastic integrals (the length $T-t$ of this interval is a small value, because it is a step of integration of numerical methods for Ito SDEs) and according to numerical experiments this additional partition leads to significant calculating costs \cite{2006}.
+However, this approach implies partitioning of the interval of integration $[t, T]$ of iterated stochastic integrals (the length $T-t$ of this interval is a small value, because it is a step of integration of numerical methods for Ito SDEs) and according to numerical experiments this additional partitioning leads to significant calculating costs \cite{2006}.